 Professor Hassan Melehy

 Study the work of prominent authors of the post-WWII Beat Generation, including Jack Kerouac, William S. Burroughs, Allen Ginsberg, and Jean Genet, through literary analysis and archival research.
 This course examines the sources the authors drew on and the reception their work received in a number of countries.

-The Geometry of Nature
+The Business of Games